The aerated secondary treatment process is the heart of nearly every wastewater plant. The compressors are its lungs.What really matters

 Next Turbo’s proven dual device control philosophy which uses two control devices to independently control flow and pressure, is the most efficient solution available on the market.
 Our product range features industry standard, commercially-available components and avoids the use of special high frequency drives and complex electronic filtering components.

-This control mechanism is a 1-point control, regulating the airflow with mechanical outlet diffuser vanes ,changing the relative airflow vector and therefore relative air- speed with limited influence to the required pressure line.
+This control mechanism is a Mechanical Single Device Control, regulating the airflow with mechanical outlet diffuser vanes ,changing the relative airflow vector and therefore relative air- speed with limited influence to the required pressure line.
 Effectively moving the compressor performance curve along the horizontal axis.
 No efficiency compensations for fluctuations in pressure and air characteristics (temperature, relative humidity) are provided.
 To add this control feature, refer to the 2-point-control mechanism below.